Round 1 | Round 2 Cycle A | Round 2 Cycle B | Round 3 Cycle A | Round 3 Cycle B |Round 4 Cycle A

 A Contemporary Theatre

-Angie Kamel, Artistic Engagement Manager at A Contemporary Theatre (Seattle, WA), will travel to the Twin Cities to study its vibrant, thriving arts community and how the theatres develop powerful and healthy connections with East-African-immigrant and Asian-American populations.
-Included in her travels will be observerships and meetings with Mixed Blood Theatre, Mu Performing Arts, Penumbra Theatre Company, Guthrie Theater, Walker Arts Space, and more.
+Angie Kamel, Artistic Engagement Manager at A Contemporary Theatre (Seattle, WA), traveled to the Twin Cities to study its vibrant, thriving arts community and how the theatres develop powerful and healthy connections with East-African-immigrant and Asian-American populations.
+Included in her travels were observerships and meetings with Mixed Blood Theatre, Mu Performing Arts, Penumbra Theatre Company, Guthrie Theater, Walker Arts Space, and more.

 Center Theatre Group

-Patricia Garza, Artistic Development Program Manager at Center Theatre Group (Los Angeles, CA), who, on behalf of CTG’s established Diversity, Equity and Inclusion task force, will pursue targeted training activities to help CTG identify key organizational issues around retention and recruitment of staff.
-She will participate in specific learning experiences such as attending Disney Institute, MuseumCamp: Santa Cruz Museum of Art and History, Compassion Cultivation Training at Stanford University, and observerships at The Hasso Plattner Institute of Design and more.
+Patricia Garza, Artistic Development Program Manager at Center Theatre Group (Los Angeles, CA), who, on behalf of CTG’s established Diversity, Equity and Inclusion task force, pursued targeted training activities to help CTG identify key organizational issues around retention and recruitment of staff.
+She participated in specific learning experiences such as attending Disney Institute, MuseumCamp: Santa Cruz Museum of Art and History, Compassion Cultivation Training at Stanford University, and observerships at The Hasso Plattner Institute of Design and more.

 Classic Stage Company

-Kathleen Dorman, Director of Education at Classic Stage Company (New York, NY), will travel to locations in the US and UK to meet with and learn from practitioners and organizations that are excelling in bringing Shakespeare and elementary school audiences together.
-In preparation for a proposed co-production between Classic Stage Company and Trusty Sidekick Theater Company, Ms. Dorman will gain a comprehensive understanding of available techniques to design a curriculum and devise an exciting new work for young audiences based on Shakespeare's work.
+Kathleen Dorman, Director of Education at Classic Stage Company (New York, NY), traveled to locations in the US and UK to meet with and learn from practitioners and organizations that are excelling in bringing Shakespeare and elementary school audiences together.
+In preparation for a proposed co-production between Classic Stage Company and Trusty Sidekick Theater Company, Ms. Dorman gained a comprehensive understanding of available techniques to design a curriculum and devise an exciting new work for young audiences based on Shakespeare's work.

 Cleveland Public Theatre